-Radial Survey is a biennial exhibition of the preeminent emerging and mid-career photo based artists working within 300 miles of Pittsburgh.
+The result is Radial Survey, a biennial exhibition of the preeminent emerging and mid-career photo based artists working within 300 miles of Pittsburgh.
 Our goal is to highlight work and support artists from places that are sometimes overlooked in the national photography conversation.
 Radial Survey is conceived not to identify a regional style or movement, but rather as a proposition: that artists in this space engage with logics, flows, histories, and mythologies that differ from those defining the faster-moving densities of very large cities.

 Radial Survey will be accompanied by a symposium, taking place the opening weekend of the show, as well as an exhibition catalogue.
-Save the date for an opening gala on Thursday, November 4th, 2021.
-Details to come later this spring.
+Save the date for an opening party on Thu, Nov 4, 2021.

 Ryan Arthurs He received his MFA from Massachusetts College of Art and Design.
 Ryan was a visiting professor at Carleton College, and was a photography teaching assistant at Harvard University.
 He was a printmaking Artist-In-Residence at Anderson Ranch Arts Center in Snowmass Village, Colorado and The Bothy Project, Isle of Eigg in Scotland.